-For example, if you transferred 95,000 American Express Membership Rewards Points to ANA on March 15, 2021, those miles would expire on March 31, 2024, even if you transferred additional miles to ANA.
+For example, if you transferred 95,000 American Express Membership Rewards Points to ANA on March 15, 2023, those miles would expire on March 31, 2026, even if you transferred additional miles to ANA.

+So you either to redeem your ANA miles before the deadline or you will lose your ANA miles.
 Luckily, the flight on miles can occur after the mileage expiration as long as you book it before the miles expire.

 Comparison of Mileage Expiration Policies